Pompeiian Villa

 without ever setting foot in the Villa.

 Hopkins traded the house in 1903 to one of the people who had been renting it, the manager of the Port Arthur Townsite Company George M. Craig for 10% share of the Texas Company which became Texaco.
-Chevron purchased Texaco for 36 billion dollars in the year 2000.
-(61 billion in 2023) Ten percent, the amount of stock Hopkins received would be worth about 6.1 billion today.
+The amount of stock Hopkins received would be worth about 5 billion dollars today.
 At one point there were over 500 oil companies in the Golden Triangle, and most went out of business.
 Craig’s decision at the time was not as ill-considered as it seems today.
-Craig helped to organize Texaco, was a very successful businessman and leader in the community.
+Craig helped to organize Texaco, and was a very successful businessman and leader in the community.
 He lived in the Pompeiian Villa until his death in 1950.

-Following his death, Craig's daughters sold the home to Captain and Mrs. Arne Petersen who lived there until they both died in 1969.
+Following his death, Craig's daughters sold the home to Captain and Mrs. Arne Petersen.
+The Petersons made the Villa their home until they passed; both in 1969.
 The house stood vacant and neglected until 1973 when the Port Arthur Historical Society asked 25 members of the community to put up $1000 each to purchase the dilapidated home.
 Restoration efforts soon followed, and on May 25, 1973, it was added to the National Registry of Historic Places.
 The fully restored Pompeiian Villa also has an official Texas Historical Marker and an official historical building medallion.

 Villa Tours